Visit Amherst Nova Scotia

 Dayle’s Grand Market

 A pillar of the Amherst community for over a century, 129 Victoria St has seen a lot throughout its history as a retail space.
 It’s now home to Dayle’s Grand Market, housing a growing list of vendors catering to every whim, and it’s one of the most delightfully eclectic and charmingly unusual spaces in town.
 Have an old coin you want to sell?
-Looking for the perfect east coast gift for friends or family from away?
+Are you looking for the perfect east coast gift for friends or family from away?
 In search of an autographed photo of your favourite sports star?
 Forgot to pack a bathing suit for your weekend away?
 Dayle’s Grand Market has you covered.

 Mrs Pugsley’s Emporium